DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 The [Decennial
 Census](https://www.census.gov/programs-surveys/decennial-census.html)
 has been conducted every decade since 1790.
-It is the longest and most comprehensive record of American social geography, covering thousands of variables.
+It is the longest and most comprehensive record of American society, covering thousands of variables.
 Like any *census*, it is intended to be a comprehensive count of every person living in the country (though there are well-known issues around enumerating some [“hard-to-count